 the Financial Bid Stage.

-Admissibility of Tenderer
+Admissibility of Investor

 The Tender Committee shall consider as admissible only those Proposals that fulfill the Admissibility Criteria in Section 30, by verifying they contain the due documentary evidence as indicated in Section 30.2.

 The minutes of the opening of applications and the examination of the admissibility of investors shall be drawn up by the Secretary of the Tender Committee, in accordance with the provisions of the Government Decision XXX/2024 and the tender documents, provided that the procedure for contesting the results in Section 52.2 is followed.